 Certified Translation of documents

-I’m a sworn translator for English, Spanish and German performing the certified translation of documents to be presented at public authorities, universities, employers, courts, notaries, etc.
+Being a sworn translator for English, Spanish and German, I offer the certified translation of documents to be presented at public authorities, universities, employers, courts, notaries, etc.

 The official translation / legal translation includes the certification, stamp and signature of the sworn translator verifying the official character of the translation and can be used in Germany and (generally) abroad.